akshaamod/Book-Recommendations-based-on-Harry-Potter-Reviews/README.md

 _Read more about LDA in this [article](https://towardsdatascience.com/latent-dirichlet-allocation-lda-9d1cd064ffa2)_

 ## **4** Book Recommendations <a class="anchor" id="4"></a>
-I have not yet made a book recommendation engine.
+> Note: I have not yet made a book recommendation engine.

 To create this, I will need to:

  1. **Combine sentiment analysis and topic modeling** to build user profiles that capture their likes and dislikes.
  2. **Collect data** on other books, including relevant features such as genres, themes, and reader reviews.